aondov/VulneLora/README.md

 - **automatized installation** - VulneLora has its own installation script, which installs the VulneLora tool and prepares all necessary requirements to use it properly

 ## TODO
-- [ ] code every startup mode and test it
+- [ ] code command-line mode and test it
+- [x] code interactive mode and test it
 - [x] integrate *lora-ap-sim* [1] to VulneLora
 - [ ] implement the attacks on LoRa and LoRa@FIIT, regardless of the startup mode
 - [ ] create testing scenarios (acceptance tests)